54.9

 About Van Wert County, Ohio

-Van Wert outperforms the nation
+Van Wert Outperforms the National Median

 Score breakdown